dna2github/NodeBase/README.md

 - build to generate apk
 - install the apk on Android phone
 - do `npm install` in `modules` folder
+   - to make node-gyp work, download GCC4droid from for example Google Play Store and then unzip the apk to get android `gcc`
 - adb push entire `modules` as `/sdcard/.nodebase`

 # Modules